jakblak/learn-angular2/README.md

     This installs the dependencies as defined in the package.json file.

 3) Type: `typings install`
-    This installs the dependencies as defined in the package.json file.
+    This installs the ambient typings definitions as defined in the typings.json file.

 4) Type: `npm start`
     This launches the TypeScript compiler (tsc) to compile the application and watches for changes.